kennovation1/benchling-sql-hints/README.md

 - Add any appropriate trademark and copyright citations as needed
 - Pick some sort of creative commons license
 - Scour my notes and code to create new snipped files
-- Add a section here or separate file for other hints such as developing outside of Insights, toggling the raw button, etc.
-- Upload my parameter handling snippet

 ## Guide to snippets
 - `registry_name` should be replaced by your registry name.